masterbioinfo/projetwalker/Doc/RM.md

 ```
 history [arg]: lists past commands issued

-        | no arg:         list all
+        | no arg:         List all
-        | arg is integer: list one history item, by index
+        | arg is integer: List one history item, by index
         | a..b, a:b, a:, ..b -> list history items by a span of indices (inclusive)
-        | arg is string:  list all commands matching string search
+        | arg is string:  List all commands matching string search
-        | arg is /enclosed in forward-slashes/: regular expression search
+        | arg is /enclosed in forward-slashes/: Regular expression search

 Usage: history [options] (limit on which commands to include)

 Options:
-  -h, --help    show this help message and exit
+  -h, --help    Show this help message and exit
   -s, --script  Script format; no separation lines
 ```